 The curve $C$ is then

 but we have $2$ base points instead of $1$, the solutions of

 \end{proof}

-\begin{theo} Let $Y$ be a nodal sextic surface in $\PP^3$ with $\nu(Y)$ nodes and a symmetric half even set $\sN$ of cardinality $31$: then $Y$ is the discriminant of a nodal cubic $X\subset \PP^6$ for the projection with centre a plane $L \subset X$.
+\begin{theo} Let $Y$ be a nodal sextic surface in $\PP^3$ with $\nu(Y)$ nodes and a symmetric half-even set $\sN$ of cardinality $31$: then $Y$ is the discriminant of a nodal cubic $X\subset \PP^6$ for the projection with centre a plane $L \subset X$.

-$X$ has exactly $\ga (X) = \nu(Y) - 31 - r$ nodes, where $ r \in \{0,1,2,3\} $ is the cardinality of $L \cap Sing(X)$.
+$X$ has exactly $\ga (X) = \nu(Y) - 31 - r$ nodes, where $ r \in \{0,1,2,3\} $ is the cardinality of $L \cap \Sing(X)$.

 \end{theo}

 \begin{proof}